Mustafa Faraj

-Mustafa Faraj (born 1935 in Sanandaj, Eastern Kurdistan – died 1974) was a Kurdish general and a prominent figure within the Peshmerga during the armed resistance against the Iraqi government.
+Mustafa Faraj (born 1935 in Baneh, Eastern Kurdistan – died 1974) was a Kurdish general and a prominent figure within the Peshmerga during the armed resistance against the Iraqi government.
 He played a vital role in the Kurdish struggle for autonomy in northern Iraq.

-Mustafa Faraj was born in Sanandaj in 1935.
+Mustafa Faraj was born in Baneh in 1935, his ancestral roots lay in Sanandaj, where his family originated generations prior.
 His mother died during his early childhood.
 After her death, his father remarried and did not take care of him.
-Faraj was raised by his aunt in the city of Shahrizor, Iraq.
+Consequently, Mustafa Faraj was raised by his aunt in the plains of Shahrizor, Iraq.
 He later lived for extended periods in both Chamchamal and Kirkuk.

 He began his career in the local police force in Mosul, where he was promoted to a senior rank.
-In the early 1960s, after hearing a radio message from Mustafa Barzani calling for the creation of a free Kurdistan, Faraj made the decisive choice to join the Kurdish resistance.
+In the early 1960s, after hearing a radio message from Mustafa Barzani calling for the creation of a free Kurdistan, Mustafa Faraj made the decisive choice to join the Kurdish resistance.
 One night, he disarmed his own police unit and took twenty police officers hostage.
 He transported them—along with their weapons—to Barzani’s forces, where they were handed over as prisoners of war.
 This marked the start of his active role in the Peshmerga.

 Mustafa Faraj rose to the rank of general and commanded around 500 fighters directly.
 In larger operations, he led forces of up to 2,000 men.
-He played a leading role in several major battles against the Iraqi Armed Forces.
+He fought primarily in the Kirkuk region, playing a leading role in several major battles against the Iraqi Armed Forces.
 During this period, the Barzani family sought temporary refuge in his home, a sign of the strong trust between them.